-- Have you been called by someone claiming you have been pre-approved for a loan and all you have to do is send $150-300 for a processing fee?
+- Have you been called by someone claiming you have been pre-approved for a loan, and all you have to do is spend $150-300 for a processing fee?
 It is a scam.
 We do not conduct transactions over the phone. smalloanlender.com DOES NOT have any loan agents contact you.
 Do not provide the caller with any personal information.
 WE NEVER CALL ANYONE.
 We do not solicit customers over the phone.

 - Have you been called by someone claiming you have defaulted on a loan and will face criminal prosecution unless you immediately wire them the money?
 It is probably a scam.

 - Ask the caller to provide their name, company name, address, phone number, and official documentation verifying the debt.

 - Don’t give or confirm any bank account, credit card, social security number, or other personal information over the phone.

 - Please report suspicious calls to your local law enforcement.